Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 ## Provisioning a cluster

 - Get the environment variables from the **User pac-content-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
+- Set the `CLUSTER` environment variable, this be appended to `pac-aurora` for all the provisioned infrastructure.
+Note: The cluster name should be region agnostic, for example, `staging` will provision `pac-aurora-staging-eu` and `pac-aurora-staging-us` database instances.
 - Run the following docker command

 ```